powsybl/powsybl.github.io/docs/tutorials/afs/afs-tutorial.md

 That feature makes it easy to store data on a remote server.

 In order to use it you will need to:
- - package in a war and deploy `PowSyBl-afs-ws-server` in a JEE server, like Wildfly
+ - package in a war and deploy `powsybl-afs-ws-server` in a JEE server, like Wildfly
  - configure app file systems in the server PowSyBl configuration file, for instance defining a mapdb file system as above.
 You will need to add support for remote acces by setting the additional `remotely-accessible` parameter to true:
  ```yml
   mapdb-app-file-system: